zacares/flutter_drift_simolus3/docs/docs/isolates.md

 to create the database instance synchronously.
 Internally, drift will connect when the first query is sent to the database.

+!!! warning "Avoid connecting with `LazyDatabase`"

+    Parts of the drift documentation suggest `LazyDatabase` to setup a database connection asynchronously while still being able to return the database immediately.
+    Using `LazyDatabase` to connect to a drift isolate that might have multiple clients (e.g. a UI isolate and a foreground worker) is not recommended as it only shares the executor responsible for running queries.
+    `DatabaseConnection.delayed` ensures that stream queries are also synchronized.

 ### Workaround for old Flutter versions

 Before Flutter 3.7, platforms channels weren't [available on background isolates](https://github.com/flutter/flutter/issues/13937).